 The Basic Programmer uses only the required panes to set up the decoder for DCC operation and creating a Roster entry and uses only the first two TABs.
 The first action in programming a locomotive with DecoderPro® is to fill out the roster entry screen.

 A roster is a database of all locomotives that your installation of DecoderPro has programmed.
 All of this information will be contained in the list on the DecoderPro main page.
 It includes the information seen in the screen below:

 Most of these fields are self-explanatory.
 However, note that the first field (ID) becomes the file name in the Roster for the locomotive you are programming.
 Set up a schema to identify your locomotive to its decoder program. i.e. Mfr, Loco Type, and Address (Kato_SD40-2_5645).
 Spaces in the ID field will be changed to underscores (_) when the file is written.
 In a club environment, often the ID begins with the owner's name, or member number.
 This way the Roster (which is sorted alphabetically) will keep all of an owner's locomotives listed together.
 DecoderPro also allows you to categorize roster entries into Groups, so you could have a separate group for each member.

-posted to the JMRI Yahoo group would also be warmly
+that effect posted to the JMRI Users group would also be warmly received.

 The DCC address will be filled in automatically when we get to programming the address.
 The Decoder Family and Model are entered automatically from the Selection page we just used to get here.